urvishp13/Little-Search-Engine/README.md

 of how the project was initially completed.
 The focus of this project is to scan all the words in any number of documents, gather and store them in a database (specifically a Hash Table) so there are no duplications.
 Each word is associated with the documents and the number of times it occurred in those documents and this information is listed in descending order based on the number of occurrences.
-An additional feature of this project is to provide the top five documents of which two words of choice are in.
+An additional feature of this project is to provide the (maximum) top five COMBINED documents of two words of choice.
 The focus of this project was Hash Tables.

 ## Code & Test Cases